SixArm/sixarm_debian_desktop_packages/README.md

-# SixArm.com » Debian » Desktop packages for our typical use
+# SixArm.com » Debian » <br> Desktop packages for our typical use

 To add our repositority	to your sources: